 How long does extending a lease take?

 If the freeholder quickly agrees a price for extending your leasehold, the whole process can be completed in as little as two or three months.
 However extending your lease will commonly take longer – in particular most landlords spend time trying to negotiate the price up.
-In the worst case scenario, if you cannot agree a price with the freeholder, you may need to apply to the Leasehold Valuation Tribunal to set a price for an extended lease which can extend the whole process to a year or more – fortunately this is unusual.
+In the worst case scenario, if you cannot agree a price with the freeholder, you may need to apply to the First Tier Property Tribunal to set a price for an extended lease which can extend the whole process to a year or more – fortunately this is unusual.

 Thinking of an extended leasehold – contact our specialists today